zukunft/zukunft.com/docs/code_functions_all.md

     \-- assign_phr_lst_direct
         \-- formula - the complete list of a phrases assigned to a formula
     \-- assign_phr_ulst_direct
-        \-- formula - the user specific list of a phrases assigned to a formula
+        \-- formula - the user-specific list of a phrases assigned to a formula
     \-- assign_phr_glst
         \-- formula - returns a list of all words that the formula is assigned to
     \-- assign_phr_lst
         \-- formula - the complete list of a phrases assigned to a formula
     \-- assign_phr_ulst
-        \-- formula - the user specific list of a phrases assigned to a formula
+        \-- formula - the user-specific list of a phrases assigned to a formula
 \-- result
     \-- res_del
         \-- formula - delete all results for this formula